 “Funny,” drolled Cordelia.
 “One of the M&Ms fell down my shirt.”

 “Umm.
 No. They melt in your mouth, not in your hands,” Cordelia automatically used the catch-phrase only to immediately shift her thoughts to Angel’s hands and mouth exploring her cleavage for that stray M&M.

 “No,” Cordelia darted off to the bathroom, her heart thumping madly at the thought that Angel was actually flirting with her again.
 How many times over the last couple of weeks had she imagined that to be true?
-Or caught herself flirting with him in return before they both seemed to come to their senses and pretend nothing had happened.
+Or caught herself flirting with him in return before they both seemed to come to their senses and pretended nothing had happened.